morgel/aec-2017-a/README.md

 ### Step 1: Start Application

-Run `docker-compose up`.
+Run `docker-compose up`

 The frontend is available at `http://localhost:4200/`, the backend at `http://localhost:3000/`

-On startup, two user get created
+On startup, two user get created:
-User 1: creator
+* User 1: creator
-User 2: backer
+* User 2: backer
-Password: blockstarter4
+* Password: blockstarter4

 ### Step 2: Login with given credentials